-Scholarship of Integration - interpretation and synthesis of knowledge; may cross the disciplinary boundaries allowing for new connections.
+Scholarship of Integration.
+Defined as the interpretation and synthesis of knowledge that crosses the disciplinary boundaries of nursing allowing for new connections.
 This allows information from different perspectives and requires critical analysis of the research findings.
+The following are examples of this category:

-- Participating in workshops across disciplines - Being an active member of an organization that is across disciplines outside of nursing. - Publication of a literature review - Conducting a meta-analysis - Being an editor or manuscript reviewer for a journal across disciplines (not just nursing) - Lecturing to a broad audience (not just nurses) - Book Review (across disciplines not a nursing textbook)
+- Participating in workshops that involves other disciplines (not just a nursing workshop) - Being an active member of an organization that is across disciplines outside of nursing - Publication (submission) of a literature review - Conducting a meta-analysis - Being an editor or manuscript reviewer for a journal across disciplines (not nursing) - Lecturing/presentation to a broad audience (not just nurses) - Book Review (across disciplines not a nursing textbook)